 The Love Poem Analysis

-The poem, The Love Poem, has been written in three stanzas, each having 12 verses.
+The poem, The Love Poem, which can be read in full here, has been written in three stanzas, each having 12 verses.
 Roughly speaking, Dufy’s this poem is, ‘modern’, or modern in some respects, as modern came to be defined by modernism, wherein it departs from regular metrical schemes and is fragmented or semi-fragmented in appearance as well as in meaning.

 As we move ahead with this stanza, we find its very first verse frustrating.
 Now this frustration could either be of the poet who, addressing the ‘love poets’ as “love” here wants to tell us that the love poems of past are passe.
 Now, the ‘love poems’ of past have been replaced by the ‘modern love poems’, which hardly have any love feelings like the earlier poems of the great poets used to have.
 Duffy says her ‘love poem’ does not state: ‘Thou shalt feel love’ for those feelings have already been best depicted by the former stalwarts of poetry world.